olorunwalawrence/BankaApp/github/pull-request.md

 #### What does this PR do?
-create view bank account template
+create admin or user account  template
 #### Description of the task to be completed
-- create view all account temlate
+- create admin or user account template
 - create style
 #### How to manually test this PR
 - clone the [repo ](https://github.com/olorunwalawrence/BankaApp)
-- on your terminal, run `git checkout view-all-accounts-#165028081)`
+- on your terminal, run `git checkout create-admin-account-#165029567)`
 - on visual studio code right click on the markup file and click review in browser to open in a browser.
 #### What is the story identity?